 System ID: #4310001

 Cal Water has provided high-quality water utility services in the Los Altos area since 1931.
 To meet the needs of our customers in Los Altos and parts of Los Altos Hills, Cupertino, Mountain View, and Sunnyvale, we use a combination of local groundwater and purchased water.
-Our purchased water, which is treated surface water from the Santa Clara Valley Water District (SCVWD), comes from SCVWD reservoirs and the San Joaquin-Sacramento River Delta.
+Our purchased water, which is treated surface water from Valley Water (formerly called the Santa Clara Valley Water District), comes from Valley Water reservoirs and the San Joaquin-Sacramento River Delta.